 The Old Man & the Gun is a 2018 biopic about the serial bank robber Forrest Tucker.
-Directed by David Lowery, the film stars Robert Redford, Casey Affleck and Sissy Spacek.
-The film marks Redford's final film performance before his retirement.
+Directed by David Lowery, the film stars Robert Redford, Casey Affleck, Sissy Spacek, Danny Glover, Tika Sumpter, and Tom Waits.
+The film marked Redford's final screen performance before he announced his retirement from acting.

-The plot tracks Tucker's final years after a life spent robbing banks, getting caught and escaping prisons.
+The plot tracks Tucker (Redford) in the final years of a life spent robbing banks, getting caught and escaping prisons.
 As a dapper, elderly gentleman robber, Tucker catches the attention of local police as well as the media.
-With police detective John Hunt on his trail, Tucker becomes torn between the thrill of crime and a budding romance with a widow, Jewell.
+With police detective John Hunt (Affleck) on his trail, Tucker becomes torn between the thrill of crime and a budding romance with a widow, Jewell (Spacek).

 - Anti-Hero: Tucker would easily be a Villain Protagonist in any other movie, but here his love of the thrill of crime, his friendly personality and lack of any violence make him sympathetic.

 - Biopic: Of Forrest Tucker.
 The film borrows heavily from a New Yorker article on Tucker's story.